stk-kriging/qsi-paper-experiments/README.md

 * and the [contrib-qsi](https://github.com/stk-kriging/contrib-qsi)
   repository.

-Both STK 2.8.1 and the contrib-qsi repository will be automatically cloned, and the necessary paths added, by executing [`startup.m`](startup.m).
+Both STK 2.8.1 and the contrib-qsi repository paths will be automatically added by executing [`startup.m`](startup.m).
 Generally, this script is automatically executed the first time you start Matlab from the root of this project.

 ### Python